MIUI 11

 MIUI 11: Best Features & Eligible Phones for Updates

-Xiaomi brand is known as the budget king for smartphones releases devices with their very own custom skin of over Android called MIUI.
-It is a heavily customized UI from UI, with very little similarities to pure stock android.
-Yes, it does come with a bunch of additional helpful features that you don’t get with a stock android device.
-However, since they have a heavily customized skin, their updates also take a lot of time to roll out to their devices.
+Xiaomi brand, known as the budget king for smartphones, releases devices with their very own custom skin over Android called MIUI.
+It is a heavily customized UI from UI, with very few similarities to pure stock Android.
+Yes, it does come with a bunch of additional helpful features that you don’t get with a stock Android device.
+However, since they have a heavily customized skin, their updates also take much time to roll out to their devices.
 Now, most of the Xiaomi devices run on MIUI 10 based on Android 9(Pie), but Xiaomi is promising MIUI 11 soon with Android 10 onboard.
 Android 10 beta updates have rolled out to Mi 9 as a trial run, but we can expect the stable version of Android 10 with MIUI 11 skin on top of it.

 MIUI 11 Based Android 10

-The company has been trying a lot to push out updates as soon as the official Android 10 was launched for the pixel devices.
+The company has been trying to push out updates as soon as the official Android 10 was launched for pixel devices.
 They have pushed out their beta version of MIUI 10 with Android 10 onboard.
-However, with MIUI 11 they will try to implement most of the Android 10 specific features directly into their UI.
+However, with MIUI 11, they will try to implement most of the Android 10-specific features directly into their UI.
 Xiaomi has made the MIUI 11 available for some selected devices to give a sneak peek of what is on offer from it.
-One of the peeks shows the settings menu, where each of the icons is different in colour and size.
-This gives the settings menu a punchy with easy to recognize sections.
+One of the peaks shows the settings menu, where each icon is different in color and size.
+This gives the settings menu a punchy with easy-to-recognize sections.
 The next big change reported is the feature of Always-on display and a file-sharing platform available in the UI by default.
-This new Always-on display feature has plenty of options like changing the text colour or enabling Kaleidoscope for different design patterns.
-It also has the option to shift colour according to the time of day.
+This new Always-on display feature has many options, like changing the text color or enabling Kaleidoscope for different design patterns.
+It also has the option to shift color according to the time of day.

 MIUI 11 settings page

-According to some reports, Mi Mix Alpha will be the first device to come with MIUI 11 out of the box.
-But this is not a confirmed report as the tip was anonymous.
-Among the confirmed features we also have the dark mode coming in on MIUI 11.
-The dark mode is a major change with the Android 10, so it is not surprising to see MIUI incorporating it.
+According to some reports, Mi Mix Alpha will be the first device with MIUI 11.
+But this is not a confirmed report, as the tip was anonymous.
+Among the confirmed features, we also have the dark mode on MIUI 11.
+The dark mode is a major change with the Android 10, so it is unsurprising to see MIUI incorporating it.
 But Dark mode is not the only Android 10 feature we see on MIUI 11.
-We also have the new icon packs, new app drawer, better AI capabilities, voice command unlocking, smooth animations, battery optimization and so on.
+We also have new icon packs, an app drawer, better AI capabilities, voice command unlocking, smooth animations, battery optimization, etc.

 Here’s the List of Features